 Here's what you'll need

-This low carb antipasto salad recipe is very flexible.
-Use your favorite marinated vegetables and Italian meats to make this quick and easy gluten-free dinner.
+This antipasto salad recipe is very flexible.
+Use your favorite marinated vegetables and Italian meats to make this quick and easy dinner.

 I like to use prosciutto and Genoa salami or pepperoni.
 And at least three different vegetables.
 Just be sure to read the labels and look for meats that have clean ingredients.
 For this salad, I found a prosciutto with just pork and salt, and a pepperoni with just a few ingredients.